 Daniel Ziblatt is a prominent scholar of democracy and democratisation and the Eaton Professor of the Science of Government at Harvard University as well as resident faculty at the Minda de Gunzberg Center for Europan Studies (CES).
 He is affiliated with the Weatherhead Center for International Affairs and the Institute of Quantitative Social Science.
 His research focuses on politics, state-building, and historical political economy, with a regional emphasis on Europe.
 Ziblatt is co-author of award-winning books such as “Conservative Parties and the Birth of Democracy” (2017) or “How Democracies Die” (2018, with Steven Levitsky).
 In 2019, he was awarded the Berlin Prize by the American Academy in Berlin where he was also a fellow.
-At THE NEW INSTITUTE, Ziblatt will help develop the programme “The Future of Democracy”.
+Currently, Ziblatt is the Director of the Transformations of Democracy Unit at WZB Berlin, Social Science Center.
+In 2021 he will become a fellow at THE NEW INSTITUTE and help develop the programme “The Future of Democracy”.

 - "How Democracies Die" (with Steven Levitsky), 2018